RocketChat/hubot-rocketchat/README.md

 ## Stable Versions

-> Please do not use in production until this message is removed.
->
-> The `-develop` tag will also be removed from the package file.

 Version 2 of the adapter has been entirely refactored in Javascript ES6, for [Hubot v3][hubot], using the new [Rocketchat Node.js SDK][sdk] for Rocket.Chat instances 0.60.0 onward.